Phoenix DUI Arrest, Court, Police and Defense Attorney Information

 DUI officers in Phoenix are commonly referred to as "DUI Motors."
 They typically ride motorcycles.
 The process is typically a two person job.
 The first officer pulls you over and does the field tests (if you don't know enough to refuse them).
 Then you meet the second officer, the "van operator," who takes your breath or blood.

 The next thing you need to do is educate yourself on Arizona DUI law and process.
 Once you do this, you will be in the best position to choose a lawyer for your case.
-Then you need to hire the best Phoenix DUI defense lawyer you can find and afford.
+Stewart Bergman was a former prosecutor and felony crimes dui lawyer in the Maricopa County Public Defender's Office and has over 15 years experience in handling dui cases and would be glad to handle your Phoenix Dui case.